ecmwf/metview-docs/docs/confluence/case_study_plotting_the_track_of_hurricane_sandy.rst

     labels = labels & [label]
   end for

-Next, define a `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ visual definition using the text mode.
+Next, define a :ref:`Symbol Plotting <msymb_icon>` visual definition using the text mode.

 .. note::

-  `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ in text mode is used to plot string values to the positions of the dataset it is applied to.
+  :ref:`Symbol Plotting <msymb_icon>` in text mode is used to plot string values to the positions of the dataset it is applied to.
   The rule is that the first string in the list defined by symbol_text_list goes to the first data position, the second one to the second position and so on.

 The code we need to add is like this: